ChaimKleinerman/mf-risk-assistant/README.md

 An AI-powered tool that helps insurance professionals quickly assess risk factors for multi-family properties using Google's Gemini AI.

+> **Note**: This application is currently only supported on Windows operating systems.

 ## Project Structure

 ```